jschnab/systems_design/url_shortening/README.md

     * created_on (timestamp)
     * ttl (timestamp)

-Given the estimated application throughput, a distributed key-value or document store is appropriate.
+Given the estimated application throughput (tens of thousands of operations per second) and data volume (several terabytes), a distributed key-value or document store is appropriate.

 We will shard the users table by `user_name` because it has unique values (maximum cardinality).
 The value should be hashed to decrease the